- SML Graph Machine Learning Special edition with Neo4j

-- Inviting the next generation of SML organisers and volunteers
+- Inviting the next generation of DSAi organisers and volunteers

-Are you interested in organising events or volunteering for the next generation of Sydney Machine Learning?
-We have many initiatives lined up for 2019, including workshops & interesting talks from top in their field speakers.
+Are you interested in organising events or volunteering for the next generation of DSAi?
+We have many initiatives lined up for the rest of 2020, including workshops & interesting talks from top in their field speakers.
 We are inviting all those with an interest in helping with events to a roundtable meeting.
 No worries if you don't have experience or technical expertise; we are just as happy with helpful suggestions and the passion to contribute :) See you there!

 - DSAi Study: Bayesian Methods for Hackers Statistics Study Group